sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Lessons From A Lifetime Of Being A Programmer](http://thecodist.com/article/lessons_from_a_lifetime_of_being_a_programmer) - The Codist Header Lessons From A Lifetime Of Being A Programmer.
 - [Programming Principles](https://webpro.github.io/programming-principles/) - Categorized overview of Programming Principles & Patterns.
 - [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) - The entire collection of Design Patterns.
-- [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329?gi=fc6d0a309be ) - What I’ve learned from teaching others.
+- [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329?gi=fc6d0a309be ) - What I've learned from teaching others.
 - [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) - The Principles of Good Programming.
 - [Working as a Software Developer](https://henrikwarne.com/2012/12/12/working-as-a-software-developer/) - Henrik Warne's blog.
 - [The Open Web Application Security Project (OWASP)](https://www.owasp.org) - OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.